 We took Antelope Flats Road for animal stalking and then Mormon Row to see some of the most photographed barns in the country, Moulton Barns.

 Just before sunset, we were fortunate to see a moose and her baby trotting along down a ravine.
 Don’t they look like they are talking to each other?!

 The day ended with the sun ducking behind the mountains, delivering incredible views throughout the park.

 Day 14: Hiking to Inspiration Point

 We woke up bright and early today (around 5 am) so we could make the 7:00 am shuttle across Jenny Lake.
 When we were talking with one of the worker’s yesterday, he let us in on a little secret that the first boat of the day is $5 (cash) instead of $15 a person.
-Of course, Dave was not going to pass that up!
+Of course, my husband was not going to pass that up!
 So we were up at the buttcrack of dawn, driving to the boat.